Whitehall Infant & Junior Schools – an ex-pupil’s memories

 This photograph was taken in the autumn of 1953 at the start of our second year at the school.
 This was in the days when kids still celebrated the gathering of the harvest and come spring we all danced around the Maypole, not the grocers, the pole with ribbons on it!

 It must have been around this time an amusing incident comes to mind regarding plasticine!
-It was our last lesson one afternoon and we had all been trying to make something that resembled anything from plasticine the modelling gunge.
+It was our last lesson one afternoon and we had all been trying to make something that resembled an animal from plasticine the modelling gunge.
 Again, to protect the guilty, I will just use his christian name, Brian.
 As home time approached our teacher, possibly Mrs Bloor, came round collecting the plasticine and she got to Brian, “may I have your plasticine Brian”, “no miss” says Brian, “why not?” came the reply……“because I’ve eaten it Miss!”
 When school finished for the day his mother was summoned and was advised to take him to the doctors and get some ‘physic’!
 We didn’t see poor old Brian until the following week fortunately looking none the worse for his ordeal.

 Strange how happenings from over sixty-years ago remain as fresh in the mind as if they occurred yesterday.
 One afternoon we were in the main hall waiting for the bell to go so that we could go home and Miss Fletcher split us into pairs and told us to throw and catch a ball with each other.
 All went well until I threw the ball and my partner, Kenny, missed it, it bounced once and then a second time disappearing up Miss Fletchers skirt!
 When the ball struck she reacted by rising on the balls of both feet emitting a small cough at the same time.
 This was one occasion when we were literally saved by the bell and we all made our way to our waiting mothers sniggering and giggling to each other.
 Looking back on the incident over sixty years later it reminds me of a scene you would expect to see in Dad’s Army……… and Captain Mainwaring couldn’t have re-acted any better than Miss Fletcher!